bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/00_Quickstart/01_Install.rst

               $ python3 -m pip install pycompss-player

         |
-        | A complete guide about the PyCOMPSs Player installation and usage can be found in the :ref:`PyCOMPSs Player` Section.
+        | A complete guide about the PyCOMPSs Player installation and usage can be found in the :ref:`Sections/08_PyCOMPSs_Player:PyCOMPSs Player` Section.
         |

           ..
 TIP::

-              Please, check the PyCOMPSs player :ref:`Installation` Section for the further information with regard to the requirements installation and troubleshooting.
+              Please, check the PyCOMPSs player :ref:`Sections/08_PyCOMPSs_Player/01_Installation:Installation` Section for the further information with regard to the requirements installation and troubleshooting.